Frequently Asked Questions

 Our unit has a logo, may I continue using it?

 In order to present a unified, consistent face to the world, all U of G sub-brands (any brand associated with or operating under the University of Guelph parent-brand) should use a sub-brand Lock-up instead of an individual logo.
 This includes colleges, departments and schools, institutes and centres, campuses, initiatives and networks, and internal and external services.
 More details on sub-brand lock-ups are below.
-If you have questions, contact the assistant vice-president, communications and public affairs, by emailing firstname.lastname@example.org.
+If you have questions, contact the Director, Marketing & Digital Engagement, communications & public affairs, by emailing firstname.lastname@example.org.

 How do I create a sub-brand Lock-up for my unit?